decentraland/wearables-contracts/Collections_V2.md

 #### Metadata

 Each item will have metadata on-chain describing important aspects.
-The metadata will follow a protocol: `version:type:name:data`.
+The metadata will follow a protocol: `version:type:name:description:data`.
 Where data could be useful information about the type.
 In the case of Decentraland wearables an example can be:

 - version: 1
 - type: w (wearable)
 - name: red_hat
+- description: the red hat description
-- data: category,bodyShape = (hat:female,male)
+- data: category:bodyShape (hat:female,male)

-In the contract will looks like: `1:w:red_hat:hat:female,male`.
+In the contract will looks like: `1:w:red_hat:the red hat description:hat:female,male`.

 This metadata will be primarly used by the indexers work as filters.
 Also, this metadata will be backed up by the content stored in the Decentraland content-server